7449/BannerLayout/README.md

 - support animation (random animation needs List animation collection)

 - support for custom Bean class, if only simple to use, you can use the system default BannerBean

+- support for vertical scrolling, using animation, so vertical scrolling can not be animated

 ####Effect